pranjay-poddar/Dev-Geeks/cpp-projects/Task Manager/README.md

 # Task Manager

-Task Manager is a simple command-line application written in C++ that allows users to manage tasks with their names and priorities.
+Task Manager is a command-line application written in C++ that allows users to manage tasks with their names and priorities.
 Users can add tasks, remove tasks, display the current task list, sort tasks by priority, save tasks to a file, and load tasks from a file.

 # Features